 The Work Opportunity Tax Credit (WOTC) is a federal tax credit available to employers, rewarding them for every new hire who meets eligibility requirements.

-The WOTC program not only creates a positive impact on the nation’s unemployment levels, but also affords business owners the incredible opportunity to earn a tax credit of between $2,400 to $9,600 for each eligible new hire.
+The WOTC program not only reduces the nation’s unemployment levels, but also affords business owners a tax credit of $2,400 to $9,600 for each eligible new hire.
 Each year, companies claim roughly $1 billion in tax credits under the WOTC program.
 WOTC is designed to empower individuals from nine target groups that have historically faced significant barriers to employment.

 – Senator Rob Portman (R-OH).
 (1)

 Who is Eligible?

 Those who are included in this program include veterans, TANF (Temporary Assistance for Needy Families) recipients, SNAP (food stamp) recipients, ex-felons and other applicants with significant barriers to employment.
 The veteran category alone is worth up to four times the amount of a regular WOTC qualifier.
 This provides an immediate tax benefit to companies who hire veterans.